How to stop someone from undermining you?

 The topic was that opprobrium that is GDPR:

-Mine was rather obviously a joke, but the underminer twisted it as if it were a serious comment.
-And then proceeded to take the authoritative road on me.
+Mine was rather obviously a joke, but the underminer twisted it as if it was a serious comment.
+And then proceeded to take the high-authoritative road on me.

 This was undermining + power move.